IMpcuong/dot/awesome-git/README.md

 git config --system --unset-all credential.helper
 ```

-- We should add our credential informations for `git:domain` in the `credential-mamnger` window as the form below:
+- We should add our credential informations for `git:domain` in the `credential-manager` window as the form below:

 ```credential
 username: <Git-SCM username>